 In the United States, we don’t celebrate India’s independence from the British by making tandoori chicken, and we don’t celebrate Ireland’s independence (also from the British) with a second St. Patrick’s Day.
-We celebrate our own independence (wow, also from the British, what a surprising trend!) on July 4th with fireworks, barbecues, and beers.
+We do celebrate our own independence (wow, also from the British, what a surprising trend!) on July 4th with fireworks, barbecues, and beers.

 The French clearly have a legitimate reason to celebrate their national holiday on July 14—they’re French, France their country.
-But why are Americans (and really all Anglophones around the world) breaking out berets, fake moustaches, and baguettes for France’s independence?
-And why do we calling it “Bastille Day” when the French call it “la fête nationale” or “le 14 Juillet“?
+But why are Americans (and really all Anglophones around the world) breaking out berets, fake mustaches, and baguettes for France’s independence?
+And why do we Americans call it “Bastille Day” when the French call it “la Fête Nationale” or “le 14 Juillet“?

 The Origins of La Fête Nationale

-The French began celebrating la fête nationale in 1880 because the newly established (and still scrambling) Third Republic was looking to strengthen the national patriotic identity.
+The French began celebrating la Fête Nationale in 1880 because the newly established (and still scrambling) Third Republic was looking to strengthen the national patriotic identity.
 Contrary to the belief of many Americans, it’s not a celebration of July 14, 1789—the date of the storming of the Bastille prison.
-In fact, la fête nationale celebrates July 14, 1790—the date of “la fête de la Fédération.”
-At la fête de la Fédération, 14,000 soldiers from all over France came to Paris to march from the Bastille to the Champ de Mars in celebration of national unity during the troubling times.
-So, la fête nationale is an anniversary celebration of national unity, celebrating a celebration of national unity.
+In fact, la Fête Nationale celebrates July 14, 1790—the date of “la Fête de la Fédération.”
+At la fête de la Fédération, 14,000 soldiers from all over France came to Paris to march from the Bastille to the Champ de Mars in celebration of national unity during troubling times.
+So, la Fête Nationale is an anniversary celebration of national unity, celebrating a celebration of national unity.
 (So meta.)

 The Name “Bastille Day”